9 Module 8: Literature In East Asia

 LITERATURE OF JAPAN

 Murasaki Shikibu, author of Tale of Genji, at her writing desk.
-(Painting by Utagawa Kunisada [1786–1865], under Public Domain)
+(Painting by Utagawa Kunisada [1786–1865], believed to be under public domain in the U.S.)

 The literature of Japan begins with the introduction of Chinese writing by the 6th century CE.
 Legend says that Prince Shotoku (d.
 622 CE), an advocate of Buddhism and Chinese culture, had a scribe from the kingdom of Paekche on the Korean peninsula.
 Although Chinese and Japanese are very different languages, written Chinese was the only writing system available to the Japanese.
 Like the Koreans, Japanese scholars learned classical Chinese and continued using it (with some modifications in meaning and pronunciation) into the 20th century.
 Some Japanese still write Chinese-style poems today.
 About 1800 Chinese-derived characters (kanji) are still used in popular Japanese writing today, mixed with the Japanese phonetic syllabaries developed in the 8th century.